 Register for noncredit courses online or in person in the same way as other students.

 Senior adults pay full price for noncredit personal enrichment courses that have a dagger (†) next to the price.
 Any noncredit courses that are not seniors-only and do not have a dagger are tuition-free for Maryland residents age 60 or older by the first day of class.
 For these courses, seniors pay a $10 per course course fee, any fees indicated in the course description and the out-of-county fee if applicable.

-Only seniors 55 and older may enroll in senior adult courses which meet at AACC or one of the Anne Arundel County senior centers.
+Only students 55 and older may enroll in senior adult courses which meet at AACC or one of the Anne Arundel County senior centers.
 The fee structure is the same for senior courses regardless of where they meet, however, the registration process is slightly different.

 Seniors and disabled retirees can register for senior adult courses meeting in Arnold online, by mail or in person.
 These classes are listed in the senior course section of the Schedule of Noncredit Classes and follow the same registration dates as all other noncredit open enrollment classes.

 The quickest way to register is online, but you may also register in person at the senior centers, on campus or by mail.
 You may visit the Anne Arundel County Senior Activity Center where the course meets, or AACC's Continuing Education registration counter in the Center for Applied Learning and Technology Room 115 in Arnold.
 The best way to find your senior adult course is to visit the course search and select a term, then senior citizen courses.
 Senior centers also may advertise those courses listed at their centers.
-For those listings, contact the senior center or visit their website.
+For those listings, contact the senior center or visit the center's website.
 Links to each center's website can be found at Anne Arundel County Senior Activity Center.